Skip to content

 end

-Disabling dispatch
+Disabling Dispatch

 For some use cases, you may want to skip messages after retries without dispatching them to an alternative topic.